shubhankars135/SwymDictionaryApp/README.md

-A Simple Dictionary app which returns the word's meaning if avaiable or either suggests three closest words the entered word
+A Simple Dictionary app which returns the words meaning if available or either suggests three closest words to the entered word.